UKHomeOffice/dq-kube-jira/README.md

 This deployment also provides a Kube volumeMount to both the JIRA and s3-bcakup containers which is required for the s3-backup image to work.

-## Running JIRA for the 1st time
+## Initial deployment

-If this is the first time starting JIRA (fresh install) then follow the steps below
+If this is the first time starting JIRA (fresh install) then follow the steps below.

 ### 1. Set up the database

-JIRA will not create a database for itself, so it must exist before running the online setup.
-So, JIRA requires that a database and a user are created that have the required permissions.
+JIRA will not create a database for itself - it requires that a database and a user are created that have the correct permissions before it will start.

-The below example shows how to create a database when using PostgreSQL:-
+The below example shows how to create a database when using PostgreSQL.

 * Connect to the database server